pro9er5/digress-digest/_posts/2025-02-08-starting-somewhere.markdown

 ever increasing withdrawal of attention.
 There was always a lot of love and plenty of temporary reprieves from the day-to-day that took the form of family camping and travel---though reprieve is not the same thing as release and recovery.
-The majority of our time was still spent on our custom-built hamster wheel, and no amount of customization would make such a device make the experience of being on it feel any less Sisyphean.
+The majority of our time was still spent on personalized hamster wheel, and no amount of retail therapy, or weekend getaways was helping make life feel any less Sisyphean.

 Not all was lost.
 Jackie and I have always worked hard to have a relationship based on friendship, trust, and communication.
 This relationship we have is built for